Payloads approved for launch

 Educational

-• conducting digital image processing and software improvement experiments as part of their study
+• digital image processing and software improvement experiments,

-• collecting and recording data on the radiation present in low Earth Orbit
+• collecting data on radiation present in low Earth orbit,

-• taking photos of the Earth, Moon and Venus with the integrated camera.
+• taking photos of the Earth, Moon and Venus.

 Communications

-Some examples of communications payloads that have been launched from New Zealand include:
+Examples of communications payloads that have been launched from New Zealand include payloads that:

-• providing commercial data connectivity services through low-power and low-data rate VHF communications between Earth and space.
+• provide commercial data connectivity services through low-power and low-data rate VHF communications between Earth and space.

 Other commercial